icann/octo-039-040-v2/Notes on upcoming revisions.md

 # OCTO-039

+Section 4: Add an appendix that describes a public ledger that is not a blockchain that can hold name system data like ownership, delegation, DNSSEC keys, and so on.

 # OCTO-040

 Section 6, paragraph 3 (before the bulleted list): remove "that you can fully trust that the transactions in the blockchain, and" because it is redundant.